Will Applying for Business Funding Affect Your Credit?

 • Doesn't appear on the FICO version other lenders see

-HARD PULL
+HARD INQUIRY

 The "formal" inquiry